basavyr/163Lu-New-TSD4-Formalism/README.md

 > Find an in-depth analysis of the project [here](Resources/Reports/Lu163_newFormalism.pdf)

-The wobbling spectrum of $^{163}$Lu has four known wobbling bands (w.b.) which were confirmed experimentally, with well defined spins, energies and quadrupole moments.
+The wobbling spectrum of $^{163}$Lu has four known wobbling bands (w.b.) which were confirmed experimentally, with well defined spins, energies and quadrupole moments (see a graphical representation below, taken from [here](https://www.nndc.bnl.gov/ensdf/EnsdfDispatcherServlet)).
 The available data for this nucleus can be accessed [here](Resources/Documentation/experimental_data_ensdf.pdf).
 So far, the spectrum was regarded as having a standard *harmonic-like* structure, with a ground state band (a zero phonon mode of the nucleus) and three additional bands built on top of it (one, two and three-phonon modes of excitation).
 The nomenclature of this nucleus's wobbling structure is as follows:

 * TSD1 is the yrast band, ground state for the wobbling spectrum, with the phonon wobbling numbers: $(n_{w_1},n_{w_2})=(0,0)$